menghan-xu/safe-rl-intersection/README.md

 # Updates 12-09

-(1) Changed the data processing files according to new expert data.
+(1) Changed the data processing files according to new expert data, with the processed data shown in the `data` folder.

 (2) Saved the best training policy with the largest reward (you guys can also try lowest loss instead).

 (3) Included the best results I have so far in the folder `learned_policies`.